yodim/connected-greenhouse/README.md

 Source code of a connected greenhouse IoT project.

 the [Sensors](/Sensors/) folder contains the source code that connects each sensor with Arduino Uno card.
-\nAnd the [Blynk](/Blynk/) folder contains the source code that connects all the sensors with Blynk plateform using Wifi module in ESP8266 card.
+And the [Blynk](/Blynk/) folder contains the source code that connects all the sensors with Blynk plateform using Wifi module in ESP8266 card.

 The assembly simulation wil be available soon.